nate-benton90/dockerize_LSeisUnix/README.md

 ![Main intro image](images\sug_illustration.jpg)

+## Section 1: To get started or continue with this project...
+1) Install Docker Desktop (or equivalent) on your machine (if this is your first time using Docker).
+2) Clone this repo to your local machine (if this is your first time using this project).
+3) Acquire or update the Docker image by running this command: `docker pull nathanbenton/sug`.
+4) Start the graphics rendering software with (for Windows users): `& 'C:\Program Files\VcXsrv\vcxsrv.exe' :0 -ac`.
+If you haven't installed that yet (via choco - see further note), refer to the Appendix below by clicking here: [Appendix](#appendix-dev-notes-if-you-are-a-basic-user-ignore-this-section-below).
+5) Run Docker container with basic, non-file sharing command: `docker run -it nathanbenton/sug`.
+6) If you want to enable file sharing, run this command: `docker run --mount type=bind,source=C:\Users\nbent\dev_testing\k8s\youtube\videos,target=/usr/local/cwp_su_all_44R22/data -it  nathanbenton/sug` (see email to Dr. Lorenzo for more details in regards to changing the source file path example here).

+### Appendix: DEV Notes (if you are a basic user, ignore this section below)...
 * All preliminary, ongoing, and future work based strictly on initial dev provided by Dr. Juan Lorenzo (at LSU), which his work is here: https://github.com/gllore.
 Right now, these notes